 Chaga Mushroom Side Effects and Precautions

-Keep in mind that before starting any new herbal supplement, Chaga mushrooms included, you should consult your doctor or naturopathic physician, especially if you are already taking any medications or have an existing medical condition.
+Remember that before taking any new herbal supplement, Chaga mushroom supplements included, you should consult your doctor or naturopathic physician, especially if you are already taking any medications or have an existing medical condition.

-Also, you should avoid taking Chaga mushroom if you have an autoimmune disorder, as some of the compounds may be stimulating to immune function.*
+Avoid taking Chaga mushroom if you have an autoimmune disorder, as some compounds may stimulate immune function.*

 Take Advantage of Chaga Mushroom Benefits

-You can easily take advantage of all of these Chaga mushroom benefits by taking a capsule, such as Gaia Herbs Everyday Immune Mushrooms & Herbs, or by adding a Chaga Mushrooms & Herbs powder, such as Gaia Herbs Immune Shine™, to your smoothies, hot teas, and cold drinks.
+You can easily take advantage of Chaga mushroom benefits by taking a capsule, such as Gaia Herbs Everyday Immune Mushrooms & Herbs or Immune Mushroom Blend, or by adding a Chaga Mushrooms & Herbs powder, such as Gaia Herbs Immune Shine, to your smoothies, hot teas, and cold drinks.*